Factions in the Democratic Party (United States): Progressives

 Senator Bernie Sanders, while an independent, caucuses with the Democratic Party and is often considered an influential figure in the modern progressive movement in the United States.

 President Johnson and civil rights movement activists, such as King, were influential to progressives not only for their positions on race and identity but also on economics, for example Johnson for the Great Society, which has been called by some a "second Reconstruction", or King for his support of democratic socialism.
 While there are differences between them, both historical progressivism and the modern progressive movement share the belief that free markets lead to economic inequalities, and therefore that the free market must be aggressively monitored and regulated with broad economic and social rights to protect the working class.

 The Congressional Progressive Caucus is a caucus of progressive House Democrats in the United States Congress, along with one independent in the Senate (Bernie Sanders), a progressive who identifies as a democratic socialist, and ran in the 2016 and 2020 Democratic presidential primaries.
 Sanders is credited, alongside the Democratic Party's broader progressive wing, with influencing a leftward shift in the party, as well as for the election of several democratic socialists within the Democratic Party.
 In 2016, the Blue Collar Caucus, a pro-labor and anti-outsourcing caucus, was formed by representatives Marc Veasey and Brendan Boyle.

+A small number of progressives self-identify as democratic socialists, although supporters and academic experts describe their beliefs as being closer to European social democracy and unrelated to actual socialism or communism.
 Since 2019, there have been at least six democratic socialists in the House of Representatives as members of the Democratic Party, and in doing so some of them defeated notable New Democrats incumbents, such as Joe Crowley and Eliot Engel, in the primaries.
-As of 2024, at least thirteen of socialist Democratic representatives had at some point been affiliated with the Democratic Socialists of America (DSA), including Alexandria Ocasio-Cortez, Rashida Tlaib, and Greg Casar, who was elected in 2024 to lead the progressive caucus.
+As of 2024, at least thirteen of socialist Democratic representatives had at some point been affiliated with the Democratic Socialists of America (DSA), which is not an official part of the Democratic Party, including Alexandria Ocasio-Cortez, Rashida Tlaib, and Greg Casar, who was elected in 2024 to lead the progressive caucus.
 Former Democratic representatives, such as Ron Dellums, David Bonior, Major Owens, John Conyers, Jerry Nadler, Danny K. Davis, Shri Thanedar, Cori Bush, and Jamaal Bowman, were also affiliated with the DSA.

-The Squad and specifically Alexandria Ocasio-Cortez, elevated progressive politics, and influenced the country and party.
-The progressive wing has voiced support for legislation such as the Green New Deal and Medicare for All.
+In turn, some progressive Democrats have sought to court or distance themselves from the organization.